strncat/strncat.github.io/_posts/graphics/2023-10-17-optics-part1.markdown

 \end{align*}
 $$
 </div>
 This time, $A$ is the area of the surface on the sphere.
-The surface area of a sphere is $4\pi r^2$ so a sphere has $4\pi$ steradins.
+The surface area of a sphere is $4\pi r^2$ so a sphere has $4\pi$ steradians$$.
 We want to know how many photons in this cone are coming out.
 This will tell us how much light power is coming out.
 Note here that if the cone gets bigger, the amount of photons is not changing.
 The photons are just spreading farther.
 At any cross section of that cone, we'll have the same amount of photons.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>
-<h4><b>(1) Radiant Intesity from a Light Source</b></h4>
+<h4><b>(1) Radiant Intensity from a Light Source</b></h4>
 How does light leave a light source?
 The radiant intensity from a light source is
 <div>
-$$
+$$$
 \begin{align*}
 I(\omega) = \frac{d\phi}{d\omega}.
 \end{align*}
 $$
 </div>
 $\phi$ is the light source power (in watts = joules per second) or the amount of photons. $\omega$ is a solid angle from the previous section.
 So this is photons per solid angle.
-The intesity is stronger when a lot of photos are coming out of that cone.
+The intensity is stronger when a lot of photos are coming out of that cone.
 So again, we don't measure or care about the amount photons coming out of the light.
 We instead measure the photons per solid angle ($\omega$).
 This is what matters.
 <br>
 <br>
 For isotropic light sources, we have the same amount of photos going out in each direction, So we don't depend on omega anymore. $I$ is just a constant.
 So we can just bring the $I$ out below and take the integral to find $\phi$.
-We know from the previous section that the sphere has $4\pi$ sterdians and so we'll end up with,
+We know from the previous section that the sphere has $4\pi$ steradians and so we'll end up with,
 <div>
 $$
 \begin{align*}